parrt/msds692/hw/search.md

 ## Getting started

 Please go to [Hashtable starterkit](https://github.com/parrt/msan692-starterkit/tree/master/search) and grab all the python files.
-Store these in your repo *userid*-hashtable, wherever you store that directory.
+Store these in your repo `search-`*userid*, wherever you store that directory.
 E.g., I might put mine in `/Users/parrt/msan/parrt-hashtable`.

 Store the [Slate](https://github.com/parrt/msan692/blob/master/data/slate.7z) and [Berlitz](https://github.com/parrt/msan692/blob/master/data/berlitz1.7z) data sets outside of your repo so that you are not tempted to add that data to the repository.
 Perhaps you can make a general data directory for use in lots of classes such as `~/data` or just for this class `~/msan692/data`.